Get the legal help you need!

 One of the primary draws of separation agreements is that they aren’t as expensive as consent decrees, which usually land in court.
 While separation agreements can still be costly if you have extensive negotiations or revisions to make, they still won’t cost as much as the litigation associated with consent decrees.

 Another reason people prefer separation agreements to alternative solutions is that the parties involved have more control over the outcome.
 If you opt for litigation, you won’t have any say in the matter.
-Your case will be turned over to an uninvolved third party who doesn’t fully know the conditions of their case as well as you do, and the litigation can take years to resolve.
-Separation agreements, on the other hand, give you direct input on the terms of the settlement, and in turn, the agreement can be finalized faster so you can move on with your life sooner.
+Your case will be turned over to an uninvolved third party who doesn’t fully know the conditions of the case as well as you do, and the litigation can take years to resolve.

 Qualification for a North or South Carolina Separation Agreement